ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 [^dass_old_spelling]: : According to old spelling, _dass_ was written with _ß_ instead (_daß_).
 Still many people use _daß_ instead of _dass_.

 1. Es überraschte mich, \shortgap niemand ans Telefon ging.

+	(It surprised me, that no one answered the phone.)

 2. Die Universität, die \shortgap Zertifikat ausstellt, ist in Berlin.

+	(The university, which issued the certificate, is in Berlin.)

 3. Das Chinesisch-Treffen, \shortgap ich besuche ist in der Nähe vom Alexanderplatz.

+	(The Chinese meeting, which I visit, is near Alexanderplatz.)

 4. Nach einer Stunde des Wartens sahen wir ein, \shortgap das weiteres Warten sinnlos gewesen wäre.

+	(After waiting one hour we realized, that further waiting wouldn't serve us.)

 5. Man konnte nicht vorhersehen, \shortgap \shortgap (2 Wörter, 2 words) Wetter so schlecht sein würde.

+	(One couldn't foresee, that the weather would be this bad.)

 # Hilfsverben